pyfar/sofar/docs/examples.rst

     >>> I = 1 single dimension, fixed
     >>> S = 0 maximum string length

-For the `SimpleFreeFieldHRIR` convention, `M` denotes the number of source positions for which HRIRs are available, `R` is the number of ears - which is two - and `N` gives the lengths of the HRIRs in samples. `S` is zero, because the convention does not have any string variables. `C` is always three, because
+In this case, `M` denotes the number of source positions for which HRIRs are available, `R` is the number of ears - which is two - and `N` gives the lengths of the HRIRs in samples. `S` is zero, because the convention does not have any string variables. `C` is always three, because